nuotsu/TheOhtani.com/README.md

 ## Personal Goal

-> Win Awwwards Site of the Day
+- win Awwwards Site of the Day
+- get noticed by _senpai_